NDS for Azure - Installation and Management

 1. Download the latest NDS Setup Script here: NDS-AZ-Setup.ps1

-2. In PowerShell, verify by printing the help text: ./NDS-AZ-Setup.ps1 -Help
+2. In PowerShell, verify by printing the help text:

-Important: The script creates and maintains each deployment’s state in a file named {ResourceGroupName}-state.json.
-Keep both the script and its JSON file(s) together for future updates.
+Important: The script creates and maintains each deployment’s state in a file named {StackName}-state.json.
+Keep the script and the JSON file(s) together for future updates.
+The JSON file(s) must be located in the same directory as the script so it can reference them correctly.

 Without the JSON file, future updates to the deployment are not possible.
+In that case, any updates require you to redeploy from scratch.

 1. New Deployment

 1a.
-Collect Inputs
+Collect inputs

 Begin by collecting the following inputs: